Ben-PH/tetanus/Musings.md

 Remember, we aren't doing `cargo build`, we aren't doing just `cargo xbuild --target foo.json`, we need to be interested in `bootimage build --target foo.json`

+### A volatile personality?
+We are playing with a VGABuffer.
+Because we are "just" writing to it, optimisers will tend to think of it as a redundant piece of code.
+Not so. `volatile` will sort that out.
+Documentation [here](https://docs.rs/volatile/0.2.4/volatile/struct.Volatile.html#method.write)